SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 standard, our government would be promising to redeem the tax credits (NZD) for either gold or for a foreign currency) then it would be necessary to issue bonds, in order to prevent mild inflationary pressures.
 But why?
-There is no need for enriching people who are already rich with such policy, our governemtn should instead float the NZD, and offer zero interest.
+There is no need for enriching people who are already rich with such policy, our government should instead float the NZD, and offer zero interest.

 The greater body of work on MMT recognizes that a far more effective way